open-pioneer/trails-openlayers-base-packages/src/packages/toc/README.md

 });
 ```

-The layer's `internal` state does also affect other UI widgets (e.g. Legend).
+The layer's `internal` state also affects other UI widgets (e.g. Legend).
 If the layer should be hidden specifically in the Toc (but not in other widgets) the `listMode` attribute can be used to hide the layer item.

 ```typescript
 //use listMode to hide the layer specifically in Toc